 physician faculty to resident ratio and a limited number of off-site rotations

 during the junior years allow the program to tailor the didactic and clinical

 experience to the need and interests of the individual residents, and

 the program is well positioned to adapt to the evolving requirements of

 Together with the faculty, the residents who choose to train in the Kaweah

-Health Care District Surgery program have the rare opportunity and challenge
+Health Care District Surgery program have the opportunity and challenge

-to shape a residency program as it matures over the next few years.
-In
+to shape a residency program as it continues to grow and improve over

-the process, the residents will learn to deliver safe, excellent, quality-driven,
+the years.
+In the process, the residents learn to deliver safe, excellent,